damselfly

 A lifetime of connecting complex systems.

-Damselfly is led by Kim Shockley — 30+ years in technology and data analytics, currently applying intelligent orchestration across complex multi-stakeholder value chains in enterprise environments.
-A career defined by creating strategy, connecting business needs to technology, and bringing together people working on disparate challenges.
+damselfly is led by Kim Shockley — 30+ years in technology and data analytics, with a career defined by orchestrating complex, multi-stakeholder value chains in enterprise environments.
+Creating strategy, connecting business needs to technology, and bringing together people working on disparate challenges.

 kimshockley@thedamselfly.org